pa2si/my-latin-event/README.md

 To do:

+- rename CityFilerIndicator to LocationIndicator and adapt the GuestLocationIndicator to also have a hover effects etc.
 - in my event the list shall have a select all button
 - implement in liked events and upcoming events a max diplay page and automaic rendering when scrolling down

 WHATS DONE IN VERSIONS

+v 0.1.57

+- renamed cityFilterIndicator to locationIndicator
+- set responsiveness in guestLocationIndicator and LocationIndicator.
+  - hover now from xl on and click until xl. no shadcn components anymore.
+- GenresDropdown responsivenes of clicking or hovering is now limited at xl instead of md
+- text-primary for icon in genresDropdown

 v 0.1.56